 ‘A woman’s perfume tells me more about her than her handwriting.’
 So said Christian Dior (b.
-1905) one of the greatest-ever couturiers – but a man whose name is also synonymous, all over the world, with the art of perfume.
+1905) one of the greatest-ever couturiers – and a man whose name is also synonymous, all over the world, with the glorious art of perfume.

 As design careers go, Christian Dior‘s didn’t start well.
 His parents – who lived in a grand villa on the Normandy coast – refused to let him attend a school of fine arts, telling him that it wouldn’t help him find a real job.
 He kept his parents quiet, initially, by enrolling for Paris’s Institute of Political Sciences – but little did his parents realise that this was also a door to Paris’s exotic night-life.